v-natalia/Essais/README.md

 #
-Here, I put some of the things I did in my very initial learning stage.
+Here, I put some of the tests I did in my very initial learning stage.